Platonic-Systems/purescript-multi-nix/README.md

 ## Dev shell

 The dev shell is a **work-in-progress**.

+### Multi-package command

-Since purs-nix itself *does not* support a multi-package `purs-nix` command yet, we create a ghost top-level package and then produce the `purs-nix` command for it.
+Since purs-nix itself **does not** support a multi-package `purs-nix` command yet, we create a ghost top-level package and then produce the `purs-nix` command for it.
 See `devShells.default` in flake.nix as well as the purs-nix.nix it uses.
 Ultimately, the goal is to upstream support for multi-package dev shell to purs-nix.

+What works:

+- [ ] `purs-nix compile`
+    - [x] Builds the 'src' directory of each local package, generating `./output` at top-level.
+    - [ ] Build their tests
+- [ ] `purs-nix <other command>`
+    - [ ] `purs-nix test` (we are not dealing with tests yet!)

 ### IDE support

-Run the following to compile your sources, producing an `./output` directory:
+Run `purs-nix compile` to compile your sources, producing an `./output` directory.
 This directory, in turn, will be used by the PureScript language server.
 This is tested to work with VSCode.